Occupational Health and Safety

 Acquiring ISO 45001 Certification

-Currently, the TOK Group receives an increasing number of questions and requests on CSR from stakeholders.
-The Group formulated the TOK CSR Policy and strengthened the management system for occupational health and safety as a component of the CSR Policy.
+Currently, TOK receives an increasing number of questions and requests on CSR from stakeholders.
+The company formulated the TOK CSR Policy and strengthened the management system for occupational health and safety as a component of the CSR Policy.
 Under these circumstances, the company is promoting the acquisition and expansion of ISO 45001 certification of the occupational health and safety management system.
-Through this activity, the Group also promotes measures to counter the aging of employees, measuresfor labor saving, and measures for mental health care.
+Through this activity, the Group also promotes measures to counter the aging of employees, measures for labor saving, and measures for mental health care.
+The ISO 45001 certification was acquired by the Gotemba plant in 2020; by the Koriyama plant, Utsunomiya plant, and Aso plant in 2021; and by the Headquarters,Sagami Operation Center(present TOK Technology and Innovation Center(TTIC)) , and Kumagaya plant in 2022.
+With the acquisition at the Logistics Center in 2023, the company completed the acquisition of ISO 45001 certification at all domestic sites.

-TOK has implemented measures in accordance with the RBA Code of Conduct.
-In 2021, the Koriyama plant was rated in the highest class (Platinum Recognition) in RBA audit.
-The company will continue to establish the necessary systems at domestic sites and will provide a safe and comfortable workplace to TOK employees at each site and to employees of affiliated companies, thereby achieving supply chain sustainability as a material issue and enhancing happiness of workers.
+The company has also implemented measures in accordance with the RBA Code of Conduct.
+The Koriyama plant was rated in the highest class (Platinum Recognition) in RBA audit in 2021, and the Logistics Center was also rated in the highest class (Platinum Recognition) in RBA audit in 2022.
+The TOK Group will continue to establish the necessary systems at domestic sites and will provide a safe and comfortable workplace for TOK employees at each site and to employees of affiliated companies, thereby achieving supply chain sustainability as a material issue and enhancing happiness of workers.

 Initiatives for Workplace Accident Risk Reduction

-In 2021, TOK promoted risk reduction activities on risks with high seriousness at each site by learning lessons from past accidents of being caught, chemical injuries, and the turnover of heavy objects.
-The company also strengthened risk assessment and hazard prediction activities for infrequent operations.
+In 2022, TOK promoted reduction activities on risks with high severity (unacceptable high risks) at each site by learning lessons from past accidents of being caught, chemical injuries, and the turnover of heavy objects.
+The Group also strengthened risk assessment and hazard prediction activities for infrequent operations, in addition to the risk assessment of frequent operations.

 Established and started operation of internal standards for highly corrosive substances and poisonous/ deleterious substances